gracequantum/tensor/README.md

 - Specific optimization for kinds of HPC hardware architectures.
 You can use consistent APIs to handle computing power on conventional shared/distributed memory computing systems and heterogeneous (especially for GPU) computing systems.
 - Designed as an infrastructure in this field.

+## Features

+- Define a symmetry-blocked sparse real/complex tensor using explicitly consistent APIs.

 ## Installation

-### Common usage
+To install GraceQ/tensor, you need a C++ compiler which supports C++11, [CMake](https://cmake.org/) 3.12 or higher version and [MKL](https://software.intel.com/en-us/mkl)11.0 or higher version.
 GraceQ/tensor library depends [hptt](https://github.com/springer13/hptt) to perform dense tensor transpose on shared memory computing system.
 And it has been integrated as a git submodule.
 So you can use the `--recurse-submodules` option to clone it recursively.

 ```
 git clone --recurse-submodules https://github.com/gracequantum/tensor.git gqten